-Pulaski County has been awarded a $250,000 grant by the Indiana Office of Community and Rural Affairs for the Community Development Commission to make grants to qualifying small businesses in Pulaski County to assist in their recovery from the economic impacts of the 2020 COVID-19 pandemic.
-Pulaski County has an estimated $73,750 remaining.
+Pulaski County has been awarded a $250,000 grant by the Indiana Office of Community and Rural Affairs for the Community Development Commission to make grants to qualifying small businesses in Pulaski County to assist in their recovery from the economic impacts of the 2020-2021 COVID-19 pandemic (and to cover grant-administration costs).
+Pulaski County has $243,750 available to award to qualifying local businesses.
 Further information about OCRA’s COVID-19 program can be found here.

 - submitted via email to email@example.com;